Apply for Adaptations Residencies

 ❑ Image list/description (optional)

 Proposal, resume and work samples should be submitted via Dropbox.
 Please submit all materials as individual documents in a Dropbox folder.
-“Share” your folder with [email protected] and include link to Dropbox folder in the online application form.
+(Note some people have had trouble accessing the free Dropbox level, it is called basic and can be found here: https://www.dropbox.com/basic ) “Share” your folder with [email protected] and include link to Dropbox folder in the online application form.
 Title all files with your name (last name first), the item, and no extraneous spaces or punctuation.
 For example: LastnameFirstnameApp.doc, LastnameFirstnameResume.doc, LastnameFirstnameWorksample1.jpg.
 Please format all as PDF, JPG, DOC, or PPT files.
 Due to their large size, please send audio/video samples as links if possible or contact [email protected] for other submission options.

 The proposal should be no more than three pages in length.
 Topics to address could include: